tlswg/tls13-spec/draft-ietf-tls-tls13.md

 any) have been sent, an "end_of_early_data" alert of type "warning" is sent to indicate the end of the flight.
 0-RTT MUST always be followed by an "end_of_early_data" alert.
+Server which receives Finished message while processing early data without receiving an "end_of_early_data" alert or receives any message other than Finished immediately following the "end_of_early_data" alert MUST send a fatal "unexpected_message" alert and close connection.

 A server which receives an "early_data" extension can behave in one of two ways: